vnnkl/Shufflepuff/readme.md

 java that you will use to run Shufflepuff.

 **Automatic Installation**
-Simply run `sudo -E build_bc.sh` in the Shufflepuff directory.
+Simply run `sudo -E ./build_bc.sh` in the Shufflepuff directory.
 The -E flag is required since the script accesses `$JAVA_HOME`.

 **Manual Installation**